-Every state, including Missouri, requires at least some type of auto insurance coverage.
-1 But there are still an estimated 32 million uninsured motorists on our roads nationwide.
-In Missouri, about 14% of drivers lack minimal car insurance.
+Every state, including Missouri, requires at least some type of car insurance coverage – be it full coverage insurance or otherwise.
+1 However, there are still an estimated 32 million uninsured motorists on our roads nationwide.
+In Missouri, about 14% of drivers lack minimal auto insurance policies.
 2

-Today we’ll go over six common reasons people give for not purchasing car insurance and why getting your vehicle insured isn’t just the legal thing to do, but also a smart move for your safety and financial well-being.
+Today, we’ll go over six common reasons people give for not purchasing car insurance and why taking the time to consider your insurance quotes and getting your vehicle insured isn’t just the legal thing to do, but also a smart move for your safety and financial well-being.

 #1: “It’s Too Expensive”